Knowledge CentrePolicy BriefsResearchAcademic CentreThink PiecesNewsJoinAboutContact

 Introduction

 The taxi service in Jersey has been the subject of much discussion over the past 15 or so years.
 Concerns have been expressed about the cost and availability of taxis.
 Unusually, Jersey restricts the number of licensed taxis.
 The leading UK taxi apps do not operate in the Island.
-An informal service, Jersey Lifts, operates through Facebook pages with over 30,000 followers.
+Informal services, operate through social media.

-Between 2010 and 2015 there was an extensive programme of review and discussion culminating in a regulatory reform programme being introduced in 2015.
-However, there is no document setting out the programme nor is there any reporting on the implementation of the programme.
+Between 2010 and 2015, there was an extensive programme of review and discussion culminating in a regulatory reform programme being introduced in 2015.
+However, there is no document setting out the programme, nor is there any reporting on the implementation of the programme.
 Not all regulatory requirements are published.
 No statistics are regularly published on the number of taxi licences or drivers.
-Information can be obtained from sources that are not easy to access including Freedom of Information (FoI) requests, questions and comments in the States Assembly and discussions in the relevant scrutiny committee.
-This report brings together the available information in a coherent way and analyses public policy issues.
+Information can be obtained from sources that are not easy to access, including Freedom of Information (FoI) requests, questions and comments in the States Assembly, and discussions in the relevant scrutiny committee.
+This report brings together the available information and analyses public policy issues.

 Summary

-- Since 2010 there has been extensive discussion on the operation of the taxi service in Jersey.
-In 2010 the JCRA recommended that quantitative restrictions should be removed and qualitative restrictions should be proportionate.
+• Since 2010 there has been extensive discussion on the operation of the taxi service in Jersey.
+In 2010 the Jersey Competition Regulatory Authority (JCRA) recommended that quantitative restrictions should be removed, and that qualitative restrictions should be proportionate.
 A reform programme was introduced in 2015.
-Jersey has been moving towards a single type of taxi, as opposed to the normal practice of a sector able to use ranks and a minicab service.
+Jersey has now moved to a single type of taxi, where every taxi vehicle can now use the ranks and provide a minicab service.

-- Taxi services in Jersey are governed by a 1935 law as amended and regulations made under the law.
-The law gives the minister extensive powers to impose conditions on the issue of licences for vehicles and drivers.
-The requirements for holders of vehicle licences are a barrier to entry to the market.
+• Taxi services in Jersey are governed by a 1935 law and regulations made under the law.
+The law gives the minister extensive powers to impose conditions on the issue of licences for taxi vehicles and drivers.
 The Law is administered by Driver and Vehicle Standards (DVS), a unit of the Department for Infrastructure and Environment.

-- There is a cap on the number of taxis, officially 310 but the number is below this as a result of the strict conditions that licence holders must meet.
+• There is a cap on the number of taxis, officially 310 but the number is below this as a result of the stringent conditions that licence holders must meet.

-- There are 13 taxi firms.
-A 2015 decision to license operators has not been implemented but there seems to be an arrangement by which operators are “recognised”.
+• There are 12 taxi firms.
+A 2015 decision to license operators has not been implemented but there is an arrangement by which operators are “recognised”.

-- Three local taxi companies currently operate apps with a fourth planned.
-The service offered by the major taxi booking Apps in the UK do not extend to Jersey.
+• Six local taxi companies currently operate apps.
+The service offered by the major taxi booking apps in the UK do not extend to Jersey.

-- The level of fares, which are, on average, much higher than minicab fares in England.
+• The level of fares, which are, on average, much higher than in England.

 An overview of taxi services

-The market for taxi services is a subset of a much wider market.
-That is, people do not have a demand to use a taxi but rather a demand to get from one place to another for which they have a number of different options –
+The market for taxi services is a subset of a wider market.
+That is, people do not have a demand to use a taxi but rather a demand to get from one place to another for which they have a number of other options –

 The choice made depends on a variety of circumstances including price, convenience and personal preference.
-Clearly, the cheaper and more readily available public transport is the less the demand for taxis.
-Similarly, the cheaper taxis are the more that people will use them for some journeys rather than driving their own vehicles.
-And the more expensive public transport and taxis are the lower the demand to travel.
+Though the price and availability of other options also have an impact, it can generally be said that the cheaper and more readily available public transport is, the less the demand for taxis.
+And the more expensive public transport and taxis are, the less that someone is likely to use either.

-It is relevant to note significant developments in the use of technology and other aspects of transport provision in jersey.
+It is relevant to note that significant developments in the use of technology and other aspects of transport provision have impacted paid travel in Jersey.
 The bus operator, Liberty Buses, now accepts contactless debit and credit cards as well as his own branded Avanchi cards.
-For parking the cumbersome and bureaucratic paycard system has now largely been replaced by the PaybyPhone parking app, the market leader in the UK.
+For parking, the cumbersome and bureaucratic paycard system has now largely been replaced by the PaybyPhone parking app, the market leader in the UK.
 These two developments mean that visitors to Jersey from the UK can use the same methods of payment that they are accustomed to in the UK.

-In practice in many jurisdictions regulation goes well beyond what is covered in the previous paragraph including restrictions on the number of licensed vehicles as a means of protecting existing holders of licences.
+In practice, in many jurisdictions regulation goes beyond what is covered in the previous paragraph, including restrictions on the number of licensed vehicles as a means of protecting existing holders of licences.
 This is the case for example in France, Italy and Belgium.

 The market for taxi services has changed significantly in recent years as a result of developments in technology.
 A number of taxi services now offer a much better customer experience.
-For example, 15 years ago someone wanting to go home from a restaurant in London might typically leave the restaurant, spend some time looking for a cab, and on arrival pay the cab driver in cash.
-Now, the customer spends a few seconds booking the cab through an App, knows precisely when it will arrive and who the driver is, does not need cash to pay the driver as the fare is automatically taken from a saved payment card and the passenger is sent an e-mail specifying the start and end points, the route taken, the fare and the driver’s details.
+For example, 15 years ago, someone wanting to go home from a restaurant in London might typically leave the restaurant, spend some time looking for a cab, and on arrival pay the cab driver in cash.
+Now, the customer spends a few seconds booking the cab through an app, knows precisely when it will arrive and who the driver is, does not need cash to pay the driver as the fare is automatically taken from a saved payment card, and the passenger is sent an e-mail specifying the start and end points, the route taken, the fare and the driver’s details.
+Such arrangements contribute to enhanced security as the passenger has a record of the driver and the vehicle and the taxi company has a record of the passenger.

 Discussion on reform